Just real fucking tired of it.

 But they’re still people, and there are countless reasons why they might be losing it a little, from having special needs to being really tired after a long day.
 We don’t know everyone’s story.
 We should stop presuming we do.

 This widespread, trendy hatred of children in public is just that: a widespread trend.
 It’s cool to complain about kids.
 It’s fashionable to rebuke parents for having the gall to bring their ankle-biting brats into society to pick up a gallon of milk or enjoy a dinner they don’t have to prepare or clean up after themselves for a fucking change.
 It’s the adult version of a temper tantrum, this child-hating movement.

 People without kids who complain about them just need to shut the fuck up.
 They have no idea what it’s like raising a kid.
 No idea.
 They themselves forget they were once children, too, wreaking havoc on the patience of the adults around them regardless of how selective they choose to be with their memories or how insistent they are that their parents would never.
-Their biggest daily concern is figuring out whether their shoes match their purse or their ties match their shirts and taking care of their own responsibilities.
 They might even — God can only imagine — have to let a dog out or clean a litter box once in a while, activities they like to equate to keeping a human being alive and happy for the rest of their lives.
 But they have no clue what bathing, dressing, feeding, and providing for a child is like or how taking one into public is both unavoidable and a goddamned right whether childless people like it or not.

 I have no sympathy if they feel their dinner was “ruined” by a toddler’s happy squealing or an autistic child’s sensory difficulties.
 No fucking sympathy.
 Get over yourselves.
 You’re not the only people on the planet despite your selfish belief to the contrary.